ajayrawat12/generate_heatmap/README.rst

 7. -pass, password of the api for your authentication.
 8. -u , API EndPoint where heatmap image will be sent.
+9. -hc, heatcode to identify which req image is this.

 WORKING